Naked-Roadmap/naked-roadmap/app/work-log.md

 TODO: Public vs. Private (anyone can see vs. need to be logged in to see)

 ## Marketing
-TODO: Create community disqus as part of implementation of marketing site to allow modding, feature requests, support, etc.
+TODO: Create community discourse as part of implementation of marketing site to allow modding, feature requests, support, etc.  https://github.com/discourse/discourse

 ## DONE
 -- DONE: Create "Planning Page" (if no active sprint, run a planning session)